nidhi0606/VyaPyaarAI/README.md

 VYAPYAAR AI
-Build with Gemini LLM API for smart business advise suggest product advise based on budget location and interest recommed betseller platform packaging and marketing
+Build with Gemini LLM API for smart business advise Suggest product advise based on budget location and interest Recommed betseller platform
+Packaging and marketing

+The entire system is built using the MERN stack ( MongoDB, Express.js, React, and Node.js) for a seamless and scalable experience, and styled with modern tools like Tailwind CSS and Radix UI.

 Deployed link : https://vya-pyaar-ai.vercel.app/